Microsoft launches Viva, an AI-powered information hub for enterprises

 Viva Insights

 Viva Insights, the third pillar of Viva, aims to bring together Microsoft Workplace Analytics and MyAnalytics under the new Viva brand.
-Its introduction comes after Microsoft received criticism for ostensibly enabling surveillance via MyAnalytics’ productivity score feature that allowed managers to use Microsoft 365 to track employees’ activity at an individual level.
+Its introduction comes after Microsoft received criticism for ostensibly enabling surveillance via Productivity Score, which allowed managers to use Microsoft 365 to track employees’ activity at an individual level.

 Microsoft claims that Insights is private, deidentified, and leverages safeguards like data aggregation and minimum sharing thresholds.
 Drawing on data and signals from Teams, Outlook, and other Microsoft 365 apps as well as Zoom, Slack, Workday, and SAP SuccessFactors, Insights attempts to find patterns in data that might affect work outcomes.